Finchcocks

 Finchcocks is an early Georgian manor house in Goudhurst, Kent.
 For 45 years it housed a large, visitor-friendly museum of historical keyboard instruments, displaying a collection of harpsichords, clavichords, fortepianos, square pianos, organs and other musical instruments.
-The museum was run by the owners of the house, Richard and Katrina Burnett.
-It is now owned by Neil and Harriet Nichols who use it as a family home and a venue for residential piano courses.
+The museum was run by the owners of the house, Richard and Katrina Burnett until 2017.
+It is now owned by Neil and Harriet Nichols who use it as a family home and a venue for residential piano courses and classical concerts.